toyota-m2k/bind-it/README.md

   override fun onDestroy() {
     super.onDestroy()
-    // Neither binder.reset() nor binder.dispose() is not required.
+    // `binder.reset()` is no more required.
-    // Binding objects (=disposables) are automatically disposed with lifecycle of the LifecycleOwner.
+    // Binding objects (=disposables) are automatically disposed when the LifecycleOwner is destructed.
     // binder.reset()
   }
 }